 Many of the islands within the Maldives have healthy coral reefs with rich seagrass beds which just so happens to be the perfect habitat for sea turtles!

 The Maldives is actually home to 5 out of the world’s 7 sea turtle species and there’s a thriving community of turtles that call the Maldives home.

 Let’s jump straight in…

 Based on my experience, Maafushi is the best places in the Maldives to see turtles.

 This paradise island has soft, white sandy beaches, crystal clear waters and a healthy population of sea turtles!

 For the best chance of being able to swim with turtles in the Maldives, book onto a Maldives snorkeling tour.
 This is the one that I did and I loved it.

-I got to swim alongside turtles and I also saw a ton of tropical fish, a ray, loads of vibrant coral and even a dolphin in the distance.
+I got to swim alongside turtles and I also saw a ton of tropical fish, a ray, loads of vibrant coral and even a couple of dolphins.
 It was truly magical and I felt so so lucky to be there.